 There are primarily three different types of microphones used to capture audio for video productions.
 The type of microphone you need will vary depending on your situation.
 Below is a description of how each microphone can be used and the types of events they are best suited for.

-XLR Microphones are good for capturing audio when you are shooting video with a host or announcer on screen.
+XLR Microphones are good for capturing audio when you are shooting a video with a host or announcer on screen.
 Typically the on-screen talent will hold an XLR microphone.
-In some cases you may use a microphone stand to position the mic in front of a podium, on a table or on stage.
+In some cases, you may use a microphone stand to position the mic in front of a podium, or on a table or stage.
 XLR microphones are also commonly used in combination with an audio mixer for panel discussions.
-If you are using an XLR Microphone with your iPhone or iPad you will need a TRRS audio adapter.
+If you are using an XLR Microphone with your iPhone or iPad, you will need a TRRS audio adapter.

-IMPORTANT: Mobile shotgun microphones without a power source can generate noise in your audio signal when using apps that require WiFi connectivity.
-If you are looking for a shotgun to use with your iPhone or iPad be sure to get a microphone that requires 48v Phantom Power or a microphone with it’s own built in power source.
+Note: Mobile shotgun microphones without a power source can generate noise in your audio signal when using apps that require WiFi connectivity.
+If you're looking for a shotgun mic to use with your iPhone or iPad be sure to get one that requires 48v Phantom Power or a microphone with a built-in power source.

 Lapel microphones are typically used for instructional situations or lectures.
-Lapels are also commonly used for TV style interviews.
-These microphones are clipped to the person speaking and are designed to pick up anything within normal speaking volume.
-Lapel mics are often clipped to a person’s shirt or tie.
-When using a lapel microphone position the microphone near the center of the person’s chest (approximately 8 inches below the chin).
-Also be sure to position the microphone so that it doesn’t rub against any other articles of clothing or jewelry.
+Lapels are also commonly used for TV-style interviews.
+These microphones are clipped to the person speaking and are designed to pick up anything within a normal speaking volume range.
+Lapel mics are often clipped to a person’s shirt (lapel) or tie.
+When using a lapel microphone, position the mic near the center of the person’s chest (approximately 8 inches below the chin).
+Also, be sure to position the microphone so that it doesn’t rub against any other articles of clothing or jewelry.

 Using Multiple Microphones

-If you will be using multiple microphones you will need to use an audio mixer and output the master audio to your video production workflow.
+If you plan on using multiple microphones, you'll need to use an audio mixer and output the master audio to your video production workflow.
 You can use any combination of the microphones listed above when using an audio mixer.